It’s time to spice up your life this season — in the literal sense of the word!

 How To Use Turmeric

-1. Improves Wound Healing
+1. Improves Wound Healing on the Skin

-The fact that ginger helps with collagen production is also very promising, as collagen begins to degrade as we age.
-Collagen is absolutely essential in keeping skin looking youthful, plump, fresh and bouncy (meaning it springs right back when you pull on it/no sagging).
+The fact that ginger helps with collagen production in the skin is also very promising, as our skin’s natural collagen begins to degrade as we age.
+Collagen is absolutely essential in keeping skin looking youthful, plump, fresh, and bouncy (meaning it springs right back when you pull on it and there’s no sagging).

 2. Improves Brain Function

-3. Improves Infection-Fighting Ability
+3. Improves Infection-Fighting Ability on the Skin

 How To Use Ginger

-A Potent Antioxidant
+1. A Potent Antioxidant For the Skin

-A Potent Antibacterial
+2. A Potent Antibacterial For the Skin

-May Regulate Blood Sugar & Improve Liver Health
+3. May Regulate Blood Sugar & Improve Liver Health

-Although mostly animal studies have been performed on the ability of cloves to regulate blood sugar and improve liver health, they are promising.
+Although it's mostly animal studies that have been performed to evaluate the ability of cloves to regulate blood sugar and improve liver health, they are promising.
 A study on cloves and blood sugar found that cloves were able to promote insulin production.
-Obviously this is crucial in helping to regulate blood sugar.
+Obviously, this is crucial in helping to regulate blood sugar.

 How To Use Cloves

 At last, we’ve come to nutmeg.
 Nutmeg is a very popular spice in baking and cooking, but it’s also helpful for health reasons.
 Nutmeg is the seed of Myristica fragrans, a dark-leafed evergreen tree.
-Together with mace, its outer seed covering, it is used to make some types of medicine.
+Together with mace, its outer seed covering, it is used to make certain types of medicine.
 However, in high amounts, nutmeg can be toxic, so use caution.
-Usually it would take between two to three teaspoons to cause problems, and traditional recipes tend to use much less.
+Usually, it would take between two to three teaspoons to cause problems, and traditional recipes tend to use much less.

-Boosts Liver Health
+1. Boosts Liver Health

+While many herbs and spices can help heal our body on the inside, nutmeg contains properties that help support the liver.
 The liver is the organ that rids the body of toxins, and liver health is vital to a long and healthy life.
 There is now evidence that nutmeg can help improve liver health thanks to a compound called myrislignan.
 This compound protects the liver while nutmeg extract helps restore lipid levels to overall healthier levels.

 How To Use Nutmeg